searxng/searxng/docs/admin/engines/settings.rst

    rebuild instance's environment :ref:`utils/brand.env <make buildenv>`.

 ``base_url`` : :ref:`buildenv SEARX_URL <make buildenv>`
-  The base URL where searx is deployed.
+  The base URL where SearXNG is deployed.
 Used to create correct inbound links.
   If you change the value, don't forget to rebuild instance's environment (:ref:`utils/brand.env <make buildenv>`)

 ``port`` & ``bind_address``: :ref:`buildenv SEARX_PORT & SEARX_BIND_ADDRESS <make buildenv>`
-  Port number and *bind address* of the searx web application if you run it directly using ``python searx/webapp.py``.
-Doesn't apply to searx running on Apache or Nginx.
+  Port number and *bind address* of the SearXNG web application if you run it directly using ``python searx/webapp.py``.
+Doesn't apply to SearXNG running on Apache or Nginx.

 ``secret_key`` : ``$SEARX_SECRET``
   Used for cryptography purpose.

 ``image_proxy`` :
-  Allow your instance of searx of being able to proxy images.
+  Allow your instance of SearXNG of being able to proxy images.
 Uses memory space.

 ``default_locale`` :
-  Searx interface language.
+  SearXNG interface language.
 If blank, the locale is detected by using the browser language.
 If it doesn't work, or you are deploying a language specific instance of searx, a locale can be defined using an ISO language code, like ``fr``, ``en``, ``de``.

 ``default_theme`` :
-  Name of the theme you want to use by default on your searx instance.
+  Name of the theme you want to use by default on your SearXNG instance.

 .. _HTTP headers: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers